mekowalski/coffee-app/README.md

   - Should whitelist and only allow the attributes that are wanted for exposure
   - May also want to expose relationships with json format

+- relationships are a bit tough to square up right now. i'm getting confused

 - take care of errors and status that is coming back(later?)